 Find out if the doctor will manage care going forward and, if not, who will be the primary doctor.
 The diagnosing doctor can then schedule the next appointment or provide a referral.

 If you have Alzheimer’s or another dementia, you are not alone

 A diagnosis of Alzheimer’s is life-changing for both diagnosed individuals and those close to them.
-While there is no cure, one treatment — aducanumab (Aduhelm™) — is the first therapy to demonstrate that removing amyloid, one of the hallmarks of Alzheimer’s disease, from the brain is reasonably likely to reduce cognitive and functional decline in people living with early Alzheimer’s.
+While there is no cure, two treatments — aducanumab (Aduhelm™) and lecanemab (Leqembi™) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
 Others may help relieve symptoms for a limited time.
 Research has shown that taking full advantage of available treatment, care and support can improve quality of life.
 Go to our I Have Alzheimer’s section and learn what to expect, how to get support and live your best life after a diagnosis.

 We are here to help families and individuals living with Alzheimer’s disease.